Charles Soludo: Appointment to Economic Advisory Council

-Politics
+Governor of Anambra State

-In September 2009, Soludo announced his aspiration for the seat of the Governor of Anambra State, in the south-eastern Nigerian state's election of 9 February 2010.
+In September 2009, Soludo announced his aspiration for the seat of the Governor of Anambra State, in the southeastern Nigerian state's election of 9 February 2010.
 On 9 October 2009, the People's Democratic Party (PDP) chose Soludo as their consensus candidate for the position from a field of 47 candidates, after repeated attempts to hold elective primaries were stalled by court injunctions.
 However, his nomination was contested by 23 of the 47 aspirants, citing lack of transparency in the process.

-After this initial rancour, 36 out of the 47 candidates, and several top shots of the PDP affirmed their support for Soludo on Wednesday, 14 October 2009.
-Soludo went on to lose to Peter Obi in an election which was largely considered free and fair according to major election observers.
+After this initial rancour, 36 out of the 47 candidates, and several top candidates of the PDP affirmed their support for Soludo on Wednesday, 14 October 2009.
+Soludo went on to lose to Peter Obi in an election that was largely considered free and fair according to major election observers.
 However, with his perceived solid performance as CBN governor, Soludo remains a respected economic policy authority in Nigeria.
 Political commentators, while urging an issue-based campaign in the 2011 election, had called on aspirants to work with respected economists like Soludo towards an acceptable economic plan.